Best Food Processor Review – Top 5 Smoothest List for Nov. 2017

 The Black & Decker is quite noisy, and won’t perform up to the level of the more expensive food processors when trying to do fine chopping or grate hard cheese.
 But for about the same price that you’d spend to buy the ingredients for a fancy dinner, it’s a great buy.

 Getting specific on the Black & Decker FP1600B Food Processor:

 5. Ninja Master Prep QB900

 Many people have a huge food processor on their counter, but only use it to make smoothies or chop vegetables for omelets.
 In that case, there’s no need to spend a ton of money for a top-of-the-line machine; the Ninja Master Prep was designed expressly for that type of work.

 There are two bowls included with this food processor, a 6-cup pitcher and a smaller 2-cup prep bowl.
 And since the “guts” of the QB900 are on the top of the unit, it’s simple to attach either bowl to the actual processor.
 The 400-watt motor is just fine for chopping small amounts of fruits or veggies and makes a terrific smoothie after the ingredients are ready.
 It’s possible to slice or grate foods with the Master Prep as well, although you shouldn’t expect master chef results on tougher assignments.

 If you need a full-featured food processor, this isn’t the way to go.
-If you want to replace the smoothie maker, the blender and the small electric chopper or mini-prep machine in your kitchen with one lightweight appliance that only costs about 30 dollars, though, the Ninja QB900 will do the trick.
+If you want to replace the smoothie maker, the blender and the small electric chopper or mini-prep machine in your kitchen with one lightweight appliance that is very reasonably priced then the Ninja QB900 will do the trick.

 The key specifications of the Ninja Master Prep QB900: